Dobrićevo Monastery

-The Dobrićevo Monastery (Манастир Добрићево), the Presentation of the Virgin, is a Serbian Orthodox monastery located in Orah, modern-day Bileća municipality, Bosnia and Herzegovina.
+The Dobrićevo Monastery (Манастир Добрићево), the Presentation of the Virgin, is a Serbian Orthodox monastery located in Orah, Bileća municipality, Bosnia and Herzegovina.
 The monastery was originally built in the 15th or 16th century by the river Trebišnjica and then moved in 1964 upstream to Orah village, near town of Bileća in the eponymous municipality, because its original location was flooded after the completion of the Grančarevo Dam in 1965.

-On 17 May 2006, the KONS of Bosnia and Herzegovina designated Dobrićevo Monastery a National Monument of Bosnia and Herzegovina.
+In 2006, the KONS of Bosnia and Herzegovina designated Dobrićevo Monastery a National Monument of Bosnia and Herzegovina.

 History

 There is no written record of the exact date when the Dobrićevo church was built, but two most frequent scholarly opinions put it between the first half of the 15th and early 16th century respectively.
 Architect Marica Šuput recognized the characteristic architectural elements of the church and the oldest layer of frescoes, which she concluded are placing the Dobrićevo church in the early 16th century.

 Zdravko Kajmaković has also addressed this problem by comparing the church to one other old cruciform church in Sopotnica near Goražde, concluding that it is the only "analogous" to the one in Dobrićevo, thus placing Dobričevo into the first half of the 15th century, and its renovation to the early 16th.

 During its history the monastery was destroyed or damaged several times.
 It was looted twice, in 1649 and 1680.
 The same year cistern was built, 1672, the fire swept through the church.damaging the frescoes.
 From around this period the monastery was abandoned and left unattended until at least 1730, a date of earliest information of its renovation.
 During the 1875–78 uprising, the monastery was plundered.
 On 5 August 1914, the monastery was seriously damaged by Austro-Hungarian troops, who set the church on fire, destroying the entire iconostasis with many other valuables, such as books and relics, only a portion of which were saved by the monks; the murals were heavily damaged or destroyed.